emacs-mirror/emacs/mps/manual/source/reference/index.rst

 .. c:function:: mps_bool_t MPS_FIX1(mps_ss_t ss, mps_addr_t ref)

     Tell the MPS about a :term:`reference`.
-This macro must only be used within a :term:`scan function`, between
+This macro must only be used within a :term:`scan method`, between
     :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`.

-    *ss* is the :term:`scan state` that was passed to the scan function.
+    *ss* is the :term:`scan state` that was passed to the scan method.

     *ref* is the reference.

     Returns a truth value (:c:type:`mps_bool_t`) indicating whether the reference is likely to be interesting to the MPS.
-If it returns false, the scan function must continue scanning the :term:`block`.
-If it returns true, the scan function must invoke :c:func:`MPS_FIX2`, to fix the reference.
+If it returns false, the scan method must continue scanning the :term:`block`.
+If it returns true, the scan method must invoke :c:func:`MPS_FIX2`, to fix the reference.

     .. seealso::